CDWilliamsQA/Playwright-QA-Suite/README.md

 (Built as part of ongoing QA upskilling and CI/CD framework development.)

 📘 Framework setup in progress — initial Playwright CI pipeline being configured.

-✅ That’s it — one continuous README, icons included, 100 % ready to paste directly into GitHub with no extra wrapping or code fences.